 Ultimate 2 Days In Sedona Itinerary

 What’s to love about Sedona?
-Everything.
+Everything!

-Nestled amid striking sandstone formations, Sedona is a real looker.
 This scenic desert town is surrounded by glowing red buttes and steep canyons.

 The myriad hiking trails will take you to up winding paths, to overlooks that will leave you breathless with awe.

-Sedona is also an adorable New Age town and healing paradise.
 Sedona has long attracted spiritual seekers, artists, and healers.
 Many people believe that Sedona has a number of vortexes that radiate the earth’s energy.

 Sedona is a place for serious foodies as well as nature lovers.
 It’s well known for its world class restaurants and cute eateries.
 The cuisine ranges from French, Italian, Latin, Mexican, and more.